Gigware/public-cookbooks/ossec_agent_server/README.md

 ```knife data bag from file ossec ossec.json```</br>
 ```rm -f ossec.json```</br>

-Where ServerName is the actual hostname of the server.
+Where ServerName is the actual hostname of the server

-4. Add the ossec_agent role to the nodes that need ossec installed.
+4\.
+Add the ossec_agent role to the nodes that need ossec installed.